axeluhl/sailing-analytics/wiki/howto/onboarding.md

 When doing a diff, you can also use the parameters `--ignore-space-at-eol` and `--ignore-space-change`.

+When doing a merge in Eclipse, you can tell the merge editor to do a similar thing by right clicking and selecting "Ignore White Space".
+Other merge/diff tools also provide such a functionality.

 #### Additional steps required for Android projects

 To ensure that all components of the Analysis Suite are working, you should also import all Android projects (mobile/) into your workspace.
 There are some additional requirements to enable the build process of these projects.